Steve LeSieur ∞ Therapist ∞ LMFT ∞ Psychotherapy ∞ California-Florida-Oregon-Massachusetts ∞ (657) 845-1140 ∞ stevemft8@gmail.com

 • practice self-compassion

-C hoosing the right therapist can be challenging.
+C hoosing the right therapist can be tricky.
 Often we don’t know what we’re getting into until we actually get into it.
-Reach out to me for a free 15-minute consultation to see if we might be a good fit for therapy.
+Reach out for a free 15-minute consultation to see if we might be a good fit.

 There is a path forward.

-I practice sensitivity, cultural humility, and compassionate curiosity with folks who self-identify within and across all spectra and intersections including: race, gender, spirituality, sexuality, ethnicity, immigration status, ability, neurodiversity, and/or relationship approach.
-Folks negotiating the richness and challenges of cultivating humility, understanding, and antifragility—in relationship—with respect to whiteness, straightness, maleness, and other historically normalized and marginalizing ways of being/seeing are also most welcome here.
+I value sensitivity and humility and intend to practice compassionate curiosity with folks self-identifying on and across any spectra and intersections including: race, gender, spirituality, sexuality, ethnicity, immigration status, ability, neurodiversity, relationship approach, etc. Folks negotiating the richness and challenges of cultivating humility, understanding, and antifragility—in relationship—with respect to whiteness, straightness, maleness, and other historically “normative” ways of being/seeing are also welcome here.
+Click here for a link to a Notice of Privacy Practices

 (657) 845-1140